jewelux/talking-swr-meter-LX1WJ/README.md

 # 🎚 Calibration

+1. Use the web interface
-1. Connect Esp32-S3 to Arduino-Ide via usb
+2. Connect Esp32-S3 to Arduino-Ide via usb
-2. Read output on serial monitor
+3. Read output on serial monitor
-3. Apply a known RF power to the coupler
+4. Apply a known RF power to the coupler
-4. Read the corresponding FWD voltage in serial monitor
+5. Read the corresponding FWD voltage in serial monitor
-5. Open the calibration page
+6. Open the calibration page
-6. Enter pairs of:
+7. Enter pairs of:
    - Power (watts)
    - Voltage (volts)
-7. Fill all 10 points across your typical power range
+8. Fill all 10 points across your typical power range
-8. Save
+9. Save

 The device stores the data in NVS and uses it for future measurements.